jimmo/micropython/docs/library/uasyncio.rst

     outside the uasyncio loop, such as other threads, IRQs, or scheduler callbacks.
 Flags start in the cleared state.
 The class does not currently work under the Unix build of MicroPython.

+    .. admonition:: Difference to CPython
+        :class: attention

+        This is a MicroPython extension.

 .. method:: ThreadSafeFlag.set()